TizenTeam/nuttx/configs/esp32-core/README.txt

   Then start OpenOCD by executing a command like the following.
 Here I assume that:

-    - You did not install OpenOCD; binararies are avalable at openocd-esp32/src and interface scripts are in openocd-eps32/tcl/interface
+    - You did not install OpenOCD; binaries are available at openocd-esp32/src and interface scripts are in openocd-eps32/tcl/interface
     - I select the configuration for the Olimex ARM-USB-OCD